Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 — Jennifer Epstein (@jeneps) February 1, 2017

 Barack Obama is known in the media circuits as a hardwired competitor.
 Often, he’d challenge friends and White House staffers to a game of hoops during his travels.
-So, it makes perfect sense that he and his vacation host engaged in a friendly competition in retirement: foilboarding versus kitesurfing, as Branson explained in a statement.
+So, it makes perfect sense that he and his vacation host engaged in a friendly competition in retirement: foil boarding versus kitesurfing, as Branson explained in a statement.

 “One of the first stories Barack told me when he and Michelle arrived on Moskito Island was how, just before he became president, he had been surfing on a dangerous break in Hawaii.
 When he came in from an exhilarating session, the new head of his security team turned to him and said: ‘This will be the last time you surf for eight years.’
 For the next eight years, he didn’t have the chance to surf, enjoy watersports or do many of the things he loved.